 - Also, because Eastman Children’s Chorus is bundled with theory for all ECMS students, chorus students will have a theory class regardless of the level 3 ruling.

-It is expected that students will be diligent in their practice, lesson attendance, and overall commitment to the ESM/RCSD partnership program.
+It is expected that students will be diligent in their practice, lesson attendance, and overall commitment to this ESM/RCSD partnership.
 The following are the basic policies and expectations that you agree to when you accept your scholarship; they both ensure your individual progress and allow our program to run smoothly.

 - Have regular access to an appropriate instrument and associated supplies for practice purposes